corentindautreme/corentindautreme.github.io/_posts/2024-12-09-Revisiting-Lys-A-Eurovision-Flavored-Social-Media-Bot.md

 But I digress - Bluesky, was I saying.
 While Lys was very much a live project, the code base itself was still a hot mess of a proof of concept that I refused to refactor.
 So, naturally, adding Bluesky was not only a pain, but also extraordinarily ugly, and it was promising to be very annoying to maintain or expand to another platforms.

-While on topics, a quick word of appreciation for the customization options offered by the Bluesky API - I particularly appreciate the ability to turn any part of your posts into a link (using facets) and choose to embed or not a URL card.
+While on topic, a quick word of appreciation for the customization options offered by the Bluesky API - I particularly appreciate the ability to turn any part of your posts into a link (using facets) and choose to embed or not a URL card.
 More of that, API makers, please!

 # TODO screenshot + link (or except from docs or code sample from docs) for links and maybe URL card

+### Enters the Threads API

+TODO (+ find a better title)

+### An API-less web calendar